Why 2 World Trade Center is not Built as of September 2025

 In 2015, three years after construction halted, 2 World Trade Center began to show signs of life.
 It was announced that 21st Century Fox and News Corp expressed interest in moving into the building.

-Separate media companies controlled by Rupert Murdoch signed letters of intent to lease about 1.3 million square feet of space.
+Separate media companies, controlled by Rupert Murdoch, signed letters of intent to lease about 1.3 million square feet of space.
 However, some caveats with this deal had to be addressed.

 2015 Redesign

-The original 2 World Trade Center design was already underway and primarily intended to serve financial tenants.
 However, Silverstein grew desperate to complete this tower, whatever it took.
 So, despite the foundation and basement levels for the original design already being completed, he was willing to redesign the building to meet Murdoch’s needs.

-The Fox and News Corp. announcement to potentially move into 2WTC also included the news that Danish architect Bjarke Ingels and his firm will redesign the building.
-The most striking feature of his design was the tower’s unique sloping profile, which would have set it apart from all other buildings in the area.
+The Fox and News Corp. announcement to potentially move into 2WTC also included news that Danish architect Bjarke Ingels and his firm will redesign the building.
+The most striking feature of his design was the tower’s unique sloping profile.
+This would have set it apart from all other buildings in the area.

 The tower was envisioned as a series of seven stacked, tapering boxes, each with a lushly landscaped terrace.
 In addition to its striking profile, Ingels’ design included a large public plaza at the tower’s base.
 The plaza would have served as a gathering space for visitors and locals.
 It was designed to be vibrant and welcoming, with room for public events and performances.

 The 1,340-foot-high building would have offered 2.8 million square feet of office space.
 However, it was met with controversy, from public backlash to added building complexity and costs.